pvcraven/arcade_book/source/chapters/01_foreword/foreword.rst

 What Can You Create By The End Of The Course?
 ---------------------------------------------

-Here are some videos of games students have created in prior semesters.
+Here are some videos of games students have created while taking a course with this textbook.
 Students who didn't know any programming were able to create these games by the time they finished the semester.